floalex/buildingapplicationsMVC/musicstore/express-backbone-projectsetup.md

   - `npm install -D grunt-contrib-handlebars grunt-contrib-watch`
   - Add 'Gruntfile.js' to the directory to set up grunt object and configure plugins
   - run `grunt` to make sure the plugins run

-* Set up JSON data
-  - put the dat file in "/data"
+  - Set up JSON data, put the dat file in "/data"

+* Install jasmine-node locally
+   - `npm install jasmine-node -S`
+    - test HTTP: `npm install request -S`
+   - place jasmine-node into integration files, add "test": "jasmine-node spec --autotest --color --watch ."
+   - Add routes spec, run `npm start` and `npm test` to run the tests

 * Create an index route
   - Use the path and fs modules built-in to Node to read in albums from the JSON file